FATelarico/ctv-blockmodeling/ctv-NetworkAnalysis.md

 - `r pkg("blockmodels")` allows to run the SBM or the Latent Block Model (LBM) of static networks using  a Variational Expectation Maximisation algorithm.
 Various `S4` functions implement three probability distributions: `BM_bernoulli` for binary data, `BM_poisson` for discrete/count weights, `BM_gaussian` for continuous weights.
 It allows for SBMs and LBM with or without node covariates and supports multiplex binary networks via `BM_bernoulli_multiplex`.

 - `r pkg("sbm")` is an extension of `blockmodels` bi- and multi-partite as well as multiplex networks as proposed by Barbillon et al ([2017](https://www.doi.org/10.1111/rssa.12193)) through dedicated `R6` clasess.
 It includes functions to plot the resulting partition.

+- `r pkg ("greed")` leverages a combination of greedy local search and a genetic algorithm to execute (degree-corrected) SBM and Latent Blockmodeling (LBM).

 - `r pkg("dynsbm")` implements the model for temporal networks presented in Matias and Miele ([2020](https://doi.org/10.1111/rssb.12200)) which combines a static SBM with independent Markov chains for the dynamic part.
 It supports binary and weighted networks with both discrete or continuous edges.
 Includes also functions for plotting (`adjacency.plot`, `alluvial.plot`, `connectivity.plot`) the partition and automatically constructs matrices as an array of the right format.